- Go 99.1%

 Plugins

-Use claudia plugin seed to install plugins into the shared directory.
+Use claudia plugin seed to populate the seed set.
+Arguments after --

 claudia plugin seed -- marketplace add your-org/plugins